-A good kayak paddle is essential for getting out in the water, and without one, well, you’ll be up the creek.
-We’ve paddled the best of them, and through years of casual and strict comparison alike, we’ve settled on the quiver of paddles we’d take anywhere.
+A good kayak paddle is essential for getting out in the water, and without one, well, youโll be up the creek.
+Weโve paddled with plenty of them, and through years of casual and strict comparison alike, weโve settled on the quiver of the best kayak paddles weโd take anywhere.

-No one ever paddles the same river twice, and with kayaks ranging from sea-worthy expedition shells to plunk-around rec boats, using a paddle that is primed for the style of paddling you’re after is key to getting the most out of your kayak.
-Like an extension of yourself, a good paddle is your connection to the water and needs to be up to the task.
+No one ever paddles the same river twice, and with kayaks ranging from sea-worthy expedition shells to plunk-around rec boats, using a paddle that is primed for the style of paddling youโre after is key to getting the most out of your kayak.
+From top picks like the Werner Shuna to casual and wallet-friendly options like the Carlisle Magic Plus, we think there’s something here for everyone.

-Our testing team consists of sea kayak and whitewater guides, packrafters, and even a few SUP tourers thrown in for good measure, and we used and abused these paddles over the course of many miles to figure just what makes them tick.
-We played with different lengths, feather angles, and blade profiles, and along the way, we formed a pretty good idea of what makes a great kayak paddle great — pulling that together here.
+Our experts consist of sea kayak and whitewater guides, packrafters, and even a few SUP tourers thrown in for good measure, and we used and abused these paddles over the course of many miles to figure out what makes them tick.
+We played with different lengths, feather angles, and blade profiles, and along the way, we formed a pretty good idea of what makes a kayak paddle great.

-Our selection spans the spectrum of water out there, and if you’re interested in the finer details of paddles, dive into our detailed Buyer’s Guide and Comparison Chart, where you can count ounces and measure these paddles against one another.
-For everything else, the FAQ should be illuminating.
+Our selection spans the spectrum of water out there, and if youโre interested in the finer details of paddles, dive into our detailed Buyerโs Guide and Comparison Chart, where you can count ounces and measure these paddles against one another.
+For everything else, the Price & Value section should be illuminating.

 The Best Kayak Paddles of 2024